purton-tech/rust-on-nails/rust-on-nails.com/content/docs/api/grpc.md

 ## Implementing our API End Point

-Create a file called `app/api_service.rs` and add the following implemetation for our gRPC service.
+Create a file called `app/api_service.rs` and add the following implementation for our gRPC service.

 ```rust
 use crate::api::*;